May 27 - 31, 2025 in Charlotte, NC!

 Workshops

 Your registration fee includes a two-hour workshop facilitated by an external expert.
-Workshops will focus on areas such as Navigating Division, Service Excellence, Safety & Emergency Planning, and Leadership.
-You will be able to select a workshop that best enhances your conference experience.
-Stay tuned for further details about these workshops!
+You will be able to select the workshop that best enhances your conference experience on your pre-conference survey in April.
+The choices are:

 Closing Dinner and Awards